pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 **Performance note**:

-The last line contains a rest such that "null" and "skull" line up rhythmically (i.e. such that both these words fall on the fourth beat).
+The last line is meant to contain a rest such that "null" and "skull" line up rhythmically (i.e. such that both these words fall on the fourth beat).
 However, I leave it up to the reader or performer to decide where they want to put this rest.
 My personal favourites are: "Heart would beat for... null" and "Heart would beat... for null".